 Skip Wilkins is an American jazz pianist who splits his time between Eastern Pennsylvania and Central Europe.
 While in the U.S. he makes his home in the town of Delaware Water Gap, living at the famous jazz club Deer Head Inn.
 In his adopted hometown, Skip performs with National Endowment for the Arts Jazz Master Phil Woods, The Festival Orchestra, Larry McKenna, Kim Parker and others.
-When in Europe, he is based in Prague, and tours regularly throughout the Czech Republic, Slovak Republic, Germany, Austria and Switzerland.
-A prolific composer, Skip has released twelve CDs as a leader or co-leader.
+Skip has had a special connection with many Czech musicians.
+Often spending months in Prague, he has toured throughout Europe, with performances in the Czech Republic, Germany, Switzerland, Greece, Austria, Italy, France, and the Slovak Republic.
+Skip has released twelve CDs as a leader or co-leader.

 Skip has been fortunate to play and record with luminaries and un-sung local players wherever he has lived.
 Most recently he is heard on the recording “New Celebration” from NEA Jazz Master Phil Woods and the Festival Orchestra.
 Skip and Phil are neighbors in Delaware Water Gap, PA.
 In 2015 Deer Head Records will be releasing a 2014 live recording that he made with vocalist Najwa Parkins and Philadelphia tenor saxophone legend Larry McKenna.
 Skip plays often at Deer Head Inn and at the COTA Festival of the Arts.